yz-cnsdqz/dynamic_clustering/README.md

   (3) Video features __IDT+FV__ __VGG16__ __jointLocs__ __relativeAngle__ and __quaternions__ for all the used datasets (see below) have been prepared.
 One can download our prepared features via [this link](https://emotion.informatik.uni-ulm.de/public/DynamicClustering/).
 Perhaps you need to redefine the data path in the source files.

   (4) The mex code is tested with Ubuntu 16, Matlab 2017a.

-  (5) In the python code, dynamic clustering and motion energy-based pooling are implemented.
+  ### NEW (5) In the python code, dynamic clustering and motion energy-based pooling are implemented.

 ## Paper and Citation
 The manuscript can be found [here](https://arxiv.org/abs/1803.05790) and [here](http://bmvc2018.org/contents/papers/1000.pdf).